 Nestled on the slopes of Mt Subasio, Assisi—the birthplace of St Francis—remains the spiritual home of the Franciscan order.
-Birthplace to St Francis, it is impossible to walk the medieval streets without feeling his presence.
+It is impossible to walk the medieval streets without feeling his presence.

 A Seine bateau tour is a perfect introduction to Paris, for nearly every major monument and building is on display.
 Sit and relax like a Parisian as some 2000 years of history drift past.

-Hidden amongst the skyscrapers, Singapore's Chinatown retains the air of the past while creating a true tourist attraction - cultural integrity, sightseeing, great shopping, and excellent food.
+Hidden amongst the skyscrapers, Singapore's Chinatown retains the air of the past while creating a true tourist attraction with cultural integrity, sightseeing, great shopping, and excellent food.

-What to wear when riding an elephant - a difficult question.
-In the tropical heat of Ayutthaya, Thailand we relaxed aboard our elephant as she wandered the ruins of Thailand's ancient capital.
+In the tropical heat of Ayutthaya, we relaxed atop our elephant as she wandered the ruins of Thailand's ancient capital.

-Agatha Christie remains one of the most popular and famous of mystery writers.
-She often used poison to dispatch her victims.
-This hub article covers some of the common, and readily available, poisons she used, as well as the not-so-common ones.
+Agatha Christie often used poison to dispatch her victims.
+This article covers some of the common, readily available poisons she used, as well as the not-so-common ones.

-Revered as Japan's Grand Master of Buddhism, the Kobo Daishi brought Shingon Buddhism to the country in the 800s.
-His mausoleum, the Oko-in, is at Koyasan, one of Japan's most sacred mountains.
+Revered as Japan's Grand Master of Buddhism, Kobo Daishi brought Shingon Buddhism to the country in the 800s.
+His mausoleum, the Oko-in, is at Koya-san, one of Japan's most sacred mountains.

-Only one night to explore Rome; yet simply walking her streets by moonlight threw a new air over the Eternal City.
-Even as darkness falls, there is much to be discovered, including Rome's best coffee.
+We only had one night to explore Rome, yet walking her streets by moonlight threw a new air over the Eternal City.
+Even as darkness fell, there was much to be discovered, including Rome's best coffee.